 Buying Tickets Online for the Alhambra and the Nasrid Palace

-The official website of the Alhambra is at www.alhambra-patronato.es even if many others claim official in the name.
+The official website of the Alhambra is www.alhambra-patronato.es even if many others claim official in the name.
 Tickets bought here are the cheapest and carry just a very small service charge.
 Travelers planning several months ahead could buy tickets from online resellers, well before these tickets become available at the official website.
-These advance tickets have a surcharge but are a much cheaper option than having to buy a guided tour, as a certain way of guaranteeing admission.
+These advance tickets have a surcharge but are an alternative to booking a guided tour, as a certain way of guaranteeing admission, and generally have better cancelation conditions.